klahrich/chiefhustler/content/diary/investing-diary-0005.md

 It's hard, and not just on a psychological level.
 These models have been translated into rules, procedures and performance metrics.
 They are incentivized to stay in denial.

+**Opportunities such as these exist because some people are constrained in ways that you're not.**

+If you want to explore this topic further, [here](https://open.spotify.com/episode/3xRzgGnYZQFMQLLB0JmEmn) is an amazing ValueHive podcast episode with Dan McMurtie you can listen to.

 So what is the take-away for us, simple mortal investors?

 **Be flexible.**